 INTRODUCTION

-The objective of this document is to provide guidance to shore-side VTS providers on how to achieve a more synchronized presentation of information ashore with the presentation that is displayed on-board.
+The objective of this Guideline is to provide guidance to shore-side VTS providers on how to achieve a more synchronized presentation of information ashore with the presentation that is displayed on-board.
 The goal is to achieve improved common understanding of situations by shore side users and ship navigators by having similar portrayal of common information in order to enhance navigation safety and efficiency.

 SCOPE

-This guideline is intended to be descriptive – not prescriptive, and as such, the intent is to publish a general, goal-based guideline whereby over-arching objectives are defined, but freedom to innovate is left to both developers and users.
-This document is not intended to provide guidance for navigational information portrayal on the ships as this is defined by other competent bodies, but rather takes both existing and currently under development ship portrayal standards and guidelines into consideration to guide shore side system development.
+This Guideline is intended to be descriptive, not prescriptive, and as such, the intent is to publish a general, goal-based guideline whereby over-arching objectives are defined, but freedom to innovate is left to both developers and users.
+This Guideline is not intended to provide guidance for navigational information portrayal on the ships as this is defined by other competent bodies, but rather takes both existing and currently under development ship portrayal standards and guidelines into consideration to guide shore side system development.

-Core Objectives
+Core objectives

-The following is a non-exhaustive list of core objectives that are associated with the presentation and display (i.e. portrayal) of VTS related navigation information.
+The following is a non-exhaustive list of core objectives that are associated with the presentation and display (i.e., portrayal) of VTS related navigation information.

-facilitate safe and secure navigation of vessels with regards to hydrographic, meteorological and navigational information and risks;（e.g. safety messages sent by shore-side agencies which may contain symbols or icons）
+facilitate safe and secure navigation of vessels with regards to hydrographic, meteorological and navigational information and risks;（e.g., safety messages sent by shore-side agencies which may contain symbols or icons）

 facilitate vessel traffic observation and management from shore/coastal facilities, where appropriate;